Best Gravel Bikes of 2020

 Related: Buying Advice for Best Gravel Bikes

 Like any type of cycling, gravel biking can be expensive.
 You can easily spend as much on a new ride as you would on a nice used car, but you certainly don't have to.
 Gravel bikes are offered at a huge range of prices, from astronomically expensive to relatively affordable.
-All of the models in this review fall towards the lower end of the price spectrum in the grand scheme of things and each bike is a good value in its own right.
-That said, the most expensive model we tested is the Santa Cruz Stigmata, which also happens to be our highest-rated model.
-Our least expensive competitor, the Salsa Journeyman Apex, costs less than half of our top-rated models and is a comfortable and versatile bike that earned our Best Buy Award.
+All of the models in this review fall towards the lower end of the price spectrum in the grand scheme of things, and each bike is a good value in its own right.
+That said, the more expensive models we tested did provide a higher level of performance.
+Our least expensive competitor, the Salsa Journeyman Apex, costs less than half of our top-rated models and is a comfortable and versatile entry-level bike.

-The Santa Cruz Stigmata impressed our testers on the descents and was our highest-rated model in this metric.
+The Santa Cruz Stigmata impressed our testers on the descents.
 The Carbon CC frame is stiff and lightweight with a comfortable modern gravel bike geometry.
 The stiff frame responds well to pedaling and steering input, yet it has just enough compliance engineered into the design to give it a somewhat forgiving ride quality over rough terrain.
-The build kit is also dialed and the wide, flared, handlebar is a nice touch that provides a high degree of comfort, balance, and steering leverage when punching it downhill.
+The build kit is also dialed, and the wide, flared handlebar is a nice touch that provides a high degree of comfort, balance, and steering leverage when punching it downhill.
+Likewise, the Specialized Diverge Comp Carbon has a new gravel geometry with a longer reach and wheelbase along with a slacker head tube angle and increased offset fork.
+This bike is stable and confident on the descents, and the addition of 20mm of Future Shock 2.0 handlebar suspension takes the edge off vibration and impacts.

 The Giant Revolt Advanced 3 is competent on the descents, although it has a more race-inspired geometry with a low-front end that felt somewhat awkward for our testers.
 That geometry, combined with the stock low-profile tires and inconsistent feeling budget brakes didn't inspire as much confidence as our top performers.
 Giant's D-Fuse handlebar and seatpost were nice touches, however, and did an excellent job of taking the edge off high-frequency vibration.
 The Salsa Journeyman has a more conservative and upright geometry with a taller front end.
 It goes downhill just fine, but it certainly prefers a more casual approach with a bit of a speed limit when compared to the other models in this test.

-The Specialized Diverge Sport slides in not far behind our top-rated climbers.
-It's a little heavier than either the Hakka or the Stigmata, though the weight isn't a crippling issue.
-The suspension design that is so nice on the descents takes a little getting used to while climbing, and it gives the bike a slightly less efficient feel when out of the saddle.
-Both the Giant Revolt Advanced 3 and the Salsa Journeyman also fell behind the best climbing bikes, mostly due to their weight and lower-end components.
+The Specialized Diverge Comp Carbon fell a little behind the Hakka and Stigmata on the climbs, mostly due to its heavier weight.
+While it is still reasonably light, it does weigh a couple pounds more than the zippy lightweight competition.
+Its carbon frame is stiff and responsive, and it climbs well seated or out of the saddle.
+Both the Giant Revolt Advanced 3 and the Salsa Journeyman fell behind the best climbing bikes, mostly due to their weight and lower-end components.
 That said, none of these bikes are bad on the uphills, they just aren't as good as the best.

 The very nature of gravel bikes makes them highly versatile human-powered machines.
 These bikes are basically glorified road bikes with a relaxed geometry, knobby tires, and increased tire clearance, so all of the models we tested would easily double as a road bike or commuter.
 Some subtle differences among them make some models better suited for different styles of riding than others.